Lenora Rolla

-Lenora Rolla (March 4, 1904 – June 29, 2001) was a noted African-American activist, businesswoman, educator, and historian.
+Lenora Rolla (March 4, 1904 – June 29, 2001) was an activist, businesswoman, educator, and historian.
 The granddaughter of former slaves who grew up in poverty, Rolla became a civil rights leader and community activist in the Dallas–Fort Worth metroplex.
 In 1977, she founded the Tarrant County Black Historical and Genealogical Society, whose history museum is named in honor of Rolla.

-Biography

 Early life and education

 Lenora Rolla (née Butler) was born March 4, 1904, near the towns of Palestine and Neches in rural East Texas, and raised by her grandparents in Neches until the age of five.
 Her grandfather, William Hall, was a former slave from Mississippi; her grandmother, also born into slavery, had been given as a wedding gift to a white couple who came to Texas from South Carolina.
 Lenora's father was a farmer and her mother, Amanda Hall, worked as a maid in Fort Worth, sending money back home to the family.
 Lenora spent the summers in Fort Worth with her mother until she moved there permanently in 1909, living in servants' quarters and helping her mother with laundry and ironing.

 Rolla attended the Cooper Street School in Trezevant Hill, a historic African-American community in what is now Fort Worth's hospital district, and was baptized at Southside Baptist Church on Easter Sunday in 1916.
 In 1921, she graduated from the famous I.M.
 Terrell High School, the first public school for blacks in Fort Worth.
 She continued to work there as a substitute teacher, taking correspondence classes at historically black Prairie View A&M College and Bishop College.
-She completed a mathematics degree at Alcorn College in Mississippi, and attended Howard University in Washington, D.C. in the 1940s.
+She completed a mathematics degree at Alcorn College in Mississippi, and attended Howard University in Washington, D.C., in the 1940s.